ntnon/FIND-A-PEP/README.md

 I had to learn about API fetching in order to complete the task. ~~This went surprisingly well~~.
 Working with Asynchronous data was challenging.

-# Flowchart - conceptual framework
+# Chart of the "main idea"
 https://drive.google.com/file/d/1gNuj3RCjWzsJgfrgtCJvIXxuEINfyWUE/view?usp=sharing